Russell Coutts Sailing Foundation

 BEGINNER COURSES

-LEarn to Sail 1 - term two
+LEarn to Sail - level one

 ABOUT THE COURSE

-This is the perfect beginner sailing course for a 9-12-year-old with little or no previous sailing experience and interested in water sports, or simply trying something new!
+This is the perfect beginner sailing course for a 9-12 year old with little or no previous sailing experience and interested in water sports, or simply trying something new!

 Participants learn the basics of sailing through fun, adventure and teamwork in a safe environment, forming a solid sailing foundation.
 Your budding sailor will be taught the necessary skills to skipper an O'pen Skiff dinghy single-handed, under the supervision of one of our skilled coaches, experiencing a feeling of achievement they will be proud of.